smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 statement.

-Same points as before: **lavaan** will add indicator variances automatically; Constraints concerning strong metric invariance will be attended to in the next step; and the default marker-variable method has to be explicitely disabled.
+Same points as before: **lavaan** will add indicator variances automatically; constraints concerning strong metric invariance will be attended to in the next step; and the default marker-variable method has to be explicitely disabled.